drea-wichman/IT-homelab/README.md

 # IT Home Lab Setup

 ## Overview
-Building a home lab environment to gain hands-on experience with IT fundamentals
+Hands-on home lab environment for IT fundamentals, system administration, and security practice.

-## My Goals
+Will update as I build it out, more often now that A+ is done.

+## What I've Built

-- Work with Windows Server and Active Directory(!!!)
+- ✅ Windows Server 2022 domain controller with Active Directory
-- Practice hardware troubleshooting and component installation
-- Configure network settings and connectivity
-- Manage multiple OS and virtual machines
-- Simulate IT support scenarios
+- ✅ Dual-boot Windows 10 Pro + Ubuntu 24.04
+- ✅ Encrypted USB drive with VeraCrypt
+- ✅ Full disk encryption on all personal devices
+- 🔄 Phase 2 Active Directory — in progress
+- 🔄 Ubuntu practice — in progress

 ## Lab Components